orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - Superposing Languages: Simultaneously having 'different levels of abstraction', superposing operators, 'multiple abstraction implementations', ..., simulation
 - Compression: Any store about compression, becomes a story of rediscovery
 - A Reprogrammable (Visual) Interface: Open inputs, outputs, compute substrate, ..., interfaces
 -  But what we can say is this: Whether either end, once found in isolation, can have itself be linked conceptually to its counterpart, is the interesting question.. whose rediscoverability is not entirely obvious.
-In the case of version control, or reversibility, the gnawing question becomes: "What if I didn't know about something?" nor could rely on these things I currently know about.  could I rediscover this other thing I'm interested in?"
 ---

 Dynamics, Physics